Al Pedrique: Managerial and coaching career

 The Astros hired Pedrique as their bench coach on October 31, 2009, after previously serving as their Minor League Field Coordinator and third base coach.
-In 2013, he was hired as manager of the Yankees' Class-A affiliate Charleston RiverDogs.
+In 2013, he was hired as manager of the Yankees' Single-A affiliate Charleston RiverDogs.
 In 2014, the New York Yankees promoted Pedrique to the manager of the Tampa Yankees.
 In 2015, he was promoted to manager of the Trenton Thunder.
 On January 6, 2016, Pedrique was announced as the manager of the Scranton/Wilkes-Barre RailRiders.
 In his first season as manager, he led the RailRiders to a North Division title.
 Pedrique then led the RailRiders to the International League's Governors' Cup championship and won.
 After that, he then led the RailRiders to win Triple-A National Championship Game and won that as well.
 In his second and final season as RailRiders manager, Pedrique led the RailRiders to a North Division title once again.
-The RailRiders ended up losing to the Durham Bulls, who went on to win the Triple A National Championship at the RailRiders field, in the Governors' Cup Championship.
+The RailRiders ended up losing to the Durham Bulls, who went on to win the Triple A National Championship at the RailRiders PNC Field, in the Governors' Cup Championship.

 On December 4, 2017, Pedrique was hired by the Oakland A's as first base coach.
 He then shifted to third base after one season.
 He was let go after the 2020 season.

 On March 29, 2021, he was named as the new manager for the Jacksonville Jumbo Shrimp, the Triple-A affiliate for the Miami Marlins.
 On November 17, 2021, the Marlins hired Pedrique as their third base and infield coach for the 2022 season.

+Pedrique was named manager of the Double-A Reading Fightin Phils for the 2023 season.